There are many reasons you could have received a notice regarding your Form(s) W-2 Wage and Tax Statement. The most common reasons are listed below:

 - The form imported from a previous year’s tax return, but only the payer’s information was transferred.
 The user did not enter the information for the current tax year.

-- If more than one form was entered and the ownership of each form was not indicated properly, there may have been an Excess FICA credit incorrectly appearing on Schedule 3 (Form 1040), Line 9.
+- If more than one form was entered and the ownership of each form was not indicated properly, there may have been an Excess FICA credit incorrectly appearing on Schedule 3 (Form 1040) Additional Credits and Payments, Line 9.
 You would have seen a Yellow Alert regarding the ownership of each Form W-2.

-- There was an amount reported in Box 12, but the incorrect code was selected from the drop-down list.
+- There was an amount reported in Box 12, but the incorrect code was selected from the drop-down.

 - Employer-provided dependent care benefits were not entered in Box 10 (or the amount was entered incorrectly).
-This may have caused your Child & Dependent Care Credit to be miscalculated on Form 2441.
+This may have caused your Child & Dependent Care Credit to be miscalculated on Form 2441 Child and Dependent Care Expenses.

 - The “Retirement Plan” box was not checked in Box 13 which may have overstated the amount you were eligible to contribute to a Traditional IRA.
 The IRS may now be disallowing a portion of your IRA contribution deduction.